How to Write a Product Requirements Document (PRD) — With Examples

-Successful releases start with a product requirements document (PRD).
+Successful product releases start with a product requirements document that contains these five elements:

 What Is a Product Requirements Document (PRD)?

-Every stakeholder involved with the release — developers, testers, project managers — should know what’s on the PRD.
+Every stakeholder involved with the release — developers, testers, project managers — should know what’s in the PRD.

 PRDs typically include the following elements: